-- While the Federal Privacy Rule currently allows 30 days, arbitrary delays can constitute information blocking, even if you act inside of this window. (*Note: This timeline is subject to change with the new Privacy Rule proposed changes that outline a 15-day maximum.)
+- While the Federal Privacy Rule currently allows 30 days, arbitrary delays can constitute information blocking, even if you act inside of this window.

 - State laws may also vary, requiring a speedier response, so be sure to check your states’ specific guidelines.

 - You must have a process to handle a standing request for ongoing release of new records.

 badge Identity Verification

 - You are required to take reasonable steps to verify the identity of an individual making a request for access.